 Phase 1 Service Area

-Construction of approximately 9 miles of recycled water infrastructure to service customers in the Phase 1 service area began in June 2018 and was completed in the spring of 2019.
+Construction of recycled water pipelines to serve customers in the Phase 1 service area began in June 2018 and was completed in the spring of 2019.
 The tank and pump station construction was completed in November 2019, and the treatment plant is anticipated to be completed in January 2020.
 The customer onsite retrifit construction is scheduled for completion by spring of 2020.
-Deliveries to the Phase 1 customers is anticipated to begin in mid-2020.
+Deliveries to the Phase 1 customers are anticipated to begin in mid-2020.